Australia Tourist Guide

 Much of the settlement was established on the Western shore of Sydney Cove, a hillside with prominent outcrops of sandstone.

-Named after the sandstone found in the area, the stone also was used in many of the original buildings.
-These have been restored and along with the cobbled lanes and stairs, the whole district of The Rocks has an old world ambience.
+Many of those building have been restored and along with the cobbled lanes and stairs, the whole district of The Rocks has an old world ambience.

 Attractions